 A start date is the date on which someone begins working for your company as an employee.
 It is the first day when they begin to fulfill their contractual obligation, including onboarding, training, and assigned tasks.

-What Is Not a Start Date?
+What is a Start Date NOT?

 The hire and start date can coincide, but often employees sign their paperwork a few days before they begin their new job.

 When a candidate accepts your job offer, you are in a non-legally binding agreement with them.
 They can still—technically—change their mind until they sign official employment forms on their hire date.

 The day they accept your job offer is different from the start date, which is the day they start getting paid for their work.